What You'll Learn

 At the beginning of the school year

 For parents of children who have struggled in the past, starting with a “blank slate” is an attractive idea, but it rarely works out, according to learning and educational therapist Susan Schwartz, MAEd.
 Keeping a teacher in the dark about an issue you already know about only leads to surprises and frustration for the teacher (and for your child).
 Schwartz also notes that even if you don’t talk to the teacher about your child, there is always the possibility that another teacher or parent will—and the information that is shared may be inaccurate or outdated or biased.
-It’s better to tell the teacher everything you want her to know.
+It’s better to tell the teacher everything you want them to know.

 If you have any specific questions, don’t be afraid to ask the teacher.
 For example, how much involvement should parents typically have in a child’s homework?
 Different teachers have different opinions, and you’ll be glad you asked.